1935 Labor Day hurricane

-The hurricane intensified rapidly, passing near Long Key on the evening of Monday, September 2.
+The hurricane intensified rapidly during its time, passing near Long Key on Labor Day evening, September 2.
 The region was swept by a massive storm surge as the eye passed over the area.
 The waters quickly receded after carving new channels connecting the bay with the ocean; however, gale-force winds and rough seas persisted into Tuesday, disrupting rescue efforts.
 The storm continued northwestward along the Florida west coast, weakening before making its second landfall near Cedar Key, Florida, on September 4.

-The compact and intense hurricane caused catastrophic damage in the upper Florida Keys, as a storm surge of approximately 18 to 20 ft swept over the low-lying islands.
+The hurricane caused catastrophic damage in the upper Florida Keys, as a storm surge of approximately 18 to 20 ft swept over the low-lying islands.
 The hurricane's strong winds and the surge destroyed nearly all the structures between Tavernier and Marathon.
 The town of Islamorada was obliterated.
 Portions of the Key West Extension of the Florida East Coast Railway were severely damaged or destroyed.
 In addition, many veterans died in work camps created for the construction of the Overseas Highway, in part due to poor working conditions.
 The hurricane also caused more damage in northwest Florida, Georgia, and the Carolinas.